WebDevBernard/ICBC_E-Stamp_Tool/py/readme.txt

 How it works:
 - Checks the 10 most recently modified PDF files in your Downloads folder.
 - Stamps any file that resembles an ICBC policy document.
+- If you are using ICBC E-Stamp and Copy Tool, fill out the excel sheet to copy a blank policy document to another folder.

 Requirements:
 - ICBC policy documents must be saved in your Downloads folder for the script to work.